Configuration

 - If you haven't registered your domain through Route 53, configure your domain with your domain registrar to use the nameservers Route 53 lists for your domain.

-Now you can copy the domain name of your hosted zone and provide this in your module configuration
+Now you can copy the domain name of your hosted zone and provide this in your template configuration

-you can configure a website module to be deployed to yourdomain.com
+you can configure a website template to be deployed to yourdomain.com

 or website.yourdomain.com